 Is it high?

 You probably imagined high people when you saw “THC” or “cannabis.”
-This is because Delta 9 THC is the main cannabinoid responsible for the famous high.
+Delta 9 THC is the prominent cannabinoid responsible for the famous high.
 But D8 THC?
-Surely, if it’s so similar to Delta 9 THC, it must have the same effect?
+Indeed, if it’s so similar to Delta 9 THC, it must have the same effect.
 It does and does not.

 Let us first examine the structure of Delta 9 THC and Delta 8.
 As you can see, the double bond in these two cannabinoids is slightly different.
 This factor alone makes these two cannabinoids distinct compounds.
 It’s also their varying effects.

-Delta 9 THC is designed to tightly bind to the ECS receptors.
+Delta 9 THC is designed to bind to the ECS receptors tightly.
 This is what causes the euphoria associated with cannabis.
 Contrarily, D8 THC binds to ECS receptors, but not quite the same way.
 Its grip isn’t as firm as Delta 9 THC’s.
 So its impact is lessened.
-Delta 8 produces a high, but it is often described as bodily and relaxing.
+Delta 8 produces a high, often described as bodily and relaxing.

 Of course, cannabinoids like D8 THC have varying effects on people.
-A common story is of two people using the same Delta 9 THC product at the same time, one feeling great while the other struggled.
-So, a Delta 8 high may feel very different for you than for your friend.
+A familiar story is of two people using the same Delta 9 THC product simultaneously, one feeling great while the other struggling.
+So, a Delta 8 high may feel different for you than your friend.

 Do Delta 8 drugs test positive?

-So, to summarize, Delta 8 THC will show up on a THC drug test.
+So, to summarize, Delta 8 THC will appear on a THC drug test.
 This doesn’t mean you’re doomed, but it does complicate matters.

 Is it ok?

 Does it matter if D8 THC shows up on a drug test?
 Is it legal?
-Like the compound’s ability to get you high, the answer is complex.
+The answer is complex, like the compound’s ability to get you high.
 So, let’s discuss.

 We mentioned the excitement surrounding hemp in 2018.
 Reason: 2018 Farm Bill.
 This law regulates what farmers can grow and sell in the US.
 It’s updated every five years or so.
 The 2018 version allows farmers to grow industrial hemp.
 When industrial hemp became legal, so did the plant’s cannabinoids.
 So Delta 8 became federally legal.

 While that may sound simple, there is more to it.
 “Federally legal” implies that it is legal in every state.
-In reality, it means that states can now legalize it on their own.
+In reality, states can now legalize it on their own.
 Generally, when something becomes federally legal, the states follow suit.

 However, hemp is still illegal in some states.
-Some legalized hemp, but THC was still illegal.
-Hemp may be legal in your state, but not in the next.
+Some legalized hemp, but THC was still unlawful.
+Hemp may be legal in your condition, but not in the next.
 You must know the local hemp laws.
-So you’ll know if you can use D8 THC.
-To save you time, Titan Botanicals avoids shipping to countries that ban hemp or Delta 8.
+So you’ll see if you can use D8 THC.
+To save time, Titan Botanicals avoids shipping to countries that ban hemp or Delta 8.
 Alaska, Arizona, Colorado, Delaware, Idaho, Iowa, Montana, Rhode Island, and Utah

 So, depending on where you live, Delta 8 may be a problem or insignificant.
 That doesn’t mean your boss won’t object.
 So, just be aware of local laws and any work-related rules.